Students in Unpaid Work Placements Program

 - The Pre-Placement Due Diligence Checklist or the Employer's equivalent is to be used as a pre placement evaluation for the placement employer to demonstrate the student has received adequate training for health and safety risks in the workplace.

-The University is required to report to MTCU the total hours of unpaid work placements by approved program with placement employers that are covered under MTCU CHUBB and the total number of student trainees involved.
+The University is required to report to MCU the total hours of unpaid work placements by approved program with placement employers that are covered under MCU CHUBB and the total number of student trainees involved.

-To meet this requirement at the end of each term, (January, May and September) departments are required to send the information as indicated on the attached form to the Occupational Health and Wellness email and they will submit the form to MTCU.
+To meet this requirement at the end of each term, (January, May and September) departments are required to send the information as indicated on the attached form to the Occupational Health and Wellness email.

-AD&D Insurance Coverage for Placements Not Covered by MTCU WSIB/CUHBB:
+AD&D Insurance Coverage for Placements Not Covered by MCU WSIB/CUHBB:

 The University of Guelph has purchased supplemental insurance.
-This provides coverage not covered by MTCU.
+This provides coverage not covered by MCU.

-For additional information on this coverage please contact Dave Hargreaves at ext.52863.
+For additional information on this coverage please contact Eric Hinse at ext.52758.

 In the Event of an Occupational Illness or Injury to A Student Please Note the Following: